kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 Setting Up Program Options {#programOptions}
 ==========================

-The first thing you\'ll want to do is set up your Program Options.
+The first thing you'll want to do is set up your Program Options.
 Some settings are required for features of blue to work (e.g., Render Settings), while others are there to help setup your project defaults and save you time when creating new projects.

-To open up the Program Options dialog, go to the File menu and click on
+To open up the Program Options dialog, go to the File menu and click on "Program Options".
-\"Program Options\".

 Program Options - General